 The land immediately east of the transit center may be the most suitable location for storage tracks because of its close proximity to the facility.
-However, it is occupied by a PG&E substation, church, pre-school and day care center.
-BART would need to work with the City of Hercules and impacted properties to acquire this land and assist in the relocation of these facilities.
+However, it is occupied by a PG&E substation, church, pre-school and day care center, and library.
+BART would need to acquire this land and assist in the relocation of these facilities.
 Alternatively, the storage tracks could be located farther east (about 1.5 miles east of the transit center) on undeveloped land.
 In addition to acquiring this undeveloped land, BART would also need to acquire the developed property and assist in relocating the existing facilities.
 This option would be most costly since tracks would need to be extended further and additional land would need to be purchased.
 The additional space would allow for more physical space to lay down longer tracks for train storage.
 Figure 6-16 shows this alignment with the station platform south of SR-4 and with the storage tracks located farther east from the transit center.